 Limitations and future directions

-Our study was limited in several ways.
+Our study had several limitations.
 We focused on the replication, with added extensions that were meant to complement the replication and explore new directions for future research.
-Our added measures of social norms to examine associations with true self attributions, and we therefore are unable to infer the causal chain.
+To ensure the replication was unaffected, we only added dependent measures of social norms to allow us to examine associations with true self attributions, and so our correlational extension findings are only suggestive, and we are unable to infer the causal chain.
 It seems plausible that true self attributions are affected by perceptions of whether behavior is aligned with social norms, yet it is also possible that norms are adjusted in response to true-self perception goals, such as in adjusting perceived social norms to help maintain a more positive self-image.
 Future research can build on our findings to do additional experimental work to manipulate social norms and examine how they affect true-self attributions, to examine the inherent conflict in whether being “true” is about being different from or in alignment with others.

 Second, we tried to follow the original’s materials as closely as possible, yet we noted that we made several adjustments to the original materials and measures to try and debias from issues like gender and ethnicity.
 We were successful in our replications, yet it is difficult to estimate how much our changes have impacted the results.
 Some issues remained unaddressed, also raised in our review process.
 For example, the forced choice measure of true self in Study 1 might be further improved, as to not force the experimenter’s understanding of true and surface self onto the participants.
 For example, the original question read “This person’s “surface self” (the things this person learned from society or others)” seems to explicitly imply that surface self reflects learned thoughts or behaviors that are different from the true self.
-Yet, our findings with other items, seems to suggest that such description of “surface self” might be contradictory to how people think of true and surface self, with the possibility that it is actually true self that is aligned with society and others, not (only) the surface self.
-Reviewer Dr. Christy A.G suggested that laypersons are unfamiliar with the term “essential” or “non-essential” and could further bias responses.
-Therefore, we need to rethink the way that we describe true and surface self to get closer to what we aim to study - people’s lay-perceptions.
+Yet, our findings with other items, seem to suggest that such a description of “surface self” might not always be aligned with how people think of true and surface self, raising the possibility that it is actually true self that is aligned with society and others, not (only) the surface self.
+Reviewer Dr. Christy A.G suggested that laypersons are unfamiliar with the term “essential” or “non-essential” and that the use of this terminology might further bias responses.
+Therefore, we suggest future research to carefully rethink the way that true and surface selves are described to get closer to what we aim to study - people’s lay-perceptions.
 In this specific example, future studies may consider changing the descriptions to “This person’s true self (the deepest, most core aspect of this person’s being)” vs. “This person’s surface self (the shallowest, and more peripheral aspect of this person’s being)” or simply referring to “true self” and “surface self” and letting people infer from that what they will.

 In our initial submission we raised concerns regarding the methodological choice in Study 1 to fix the display of items so that each block first displays four positive (/negative) changes together and then four negative (/positive) change vignettes together, followed by four neutral vignettes, which the original authors explained as contrasting certain changes against each other.
 There were some minor block-order effects that did not seem to impact the overall pattern of results, yet in future research it might be better to randomize the display of the vignettes within each block.